nassir-malik/IOT-Pi3-Alexa-Automation/README.md

     ![alt text](https://raw.githubusercontent.com/nassiramalik/IOT-Pi3-Alexa-Automation/master/images/win32diskimager.jpg)

-1. Once image writing is completed, open windows explorer and click on sd card driver letter.
-Create an empty file without any extenssion on root of sd card and name it "ssh".
+1. Once image writing is completed, Copy "ssh" and "" files to root of the sd card.
+Open "wpa_supplicant.conf" in text editor and update  ssid & password.(ssh file is empty)

 1. Insert the sd card into Raspberry Pi 3 and boot